 Missing attributes can be added to the currently selected element with the 'attribute' button.
 An attribute can't be added to an element if the element already contains it.

-In the graphical area, the 'select' button allows to select a path element by clicking on one of its controls.
+In the graphical area, the "select" button allows to select a path element by clicking on one of its controls.
 The nearest control to the mouse pointer is displayed in blue.
 The selected element is displayed in red, other elements are displayed in black.
+Text element can also be selected by clicking on the text in the graphical area.

 A selected element can be edited in the graphical area in several ways.
-First the 'transform' button gives access to the 'translate' and 'scale' tools (click on '<' to get out of the 'transform' tools).
+First the "transform" button gives access to the "translate" and "scale" tools (click on "<" to get out of the "transform" tools).
 After choosing one of these, drag the mouse on the graphical area to move and scale the selected element.
 Modification in the graphical area are automatically and immediately reflected in the data area, and vice-versa.
 Scaling is not available on text element, to change the size of a text element one can edit the 'style' attribute of the texts group.

-The 'draw' button gives access to path edition tools: 'edit', 'add', 'remove' (click on '<' to get out of the 'draw' tools).
-The 'edit' tool allows to edit the shape of the path by dragging the controls position with the mouse.
+The "draw" button gives access to path edition tools: "edit", "add", "remove" (click on "<" to get out of the "draw" tools).
+The "edit" tool allows to edit the shape of the path by dragging the controls position with the mouse.

-The 'add' button allows to extend a path.
+The "add" button allows to extend a path.
 Click on the first or last anchor to add a segment at the beginning or end of the path, respectively.
 Click on a handle to add a new anchor at the center of the corresponding segment.
-The 'remove' button allows to delete an anchor in the path by clicking on it, however a path must have at least one segment and nothing will happen if one tries to remove an anchor from a path having only two.
+The "remove" button allows to delete an anchor in the path by clicking on it, however a path must have at least one segment and nothing will happen if one tries to remove an anchor from a path having only two.

 And that's all folks!
 I hope this tool may be helpful and encourage people to keep improving the wonderful KanjiVG database.
-Don't hesitate to get in touch to let me know what doesn't work, could be improved, or simply tell how your using it, I would definitely appreciate it.
+Don't hesitate to get in touch to let me know what doesn't work, could be improved, or simply tell how you're using it, I would definitely appreciate it.